-Q: What type of data will my organization see when I complete the health self-assessment questionnaire and the biometric screening?
+Q: What type of data will my organization see when I complete the health assessment and the biometric screening?
 Is it really private and confidential?

 Q: How is my data stored and protected?

-A: Vivacity, the vendor Samaritan has selected to conduct the biometric screenings and provide the online health assessment questionnaire, uses a secure website platform for the health assessment and stores the biometric screening data in compliance with all current federal regulations for privacy, security, and electronic data interchange (EDI), including but not limited to HIPAA, the Americans with Disabilities Act (ADA), the Genetic Information Nondiscrimination Act (GINA), as well as all state requirements that give additional protection to sensitive protected health information (PHI).
+A: The vendors Samaritan has selected to conduct the biometric screenings and provide the online health assessment use a secure website platform for the health assessment and stores the biometric screening data in compliance with all current federal regulations for privacy, security, and electronic data interchange (EDI), including but not limited to HIPAA, the Americans with Disabilities Act (ADA), the Genetic Information Nondiscrimination Act (GINA), as well as all state requirements that give additional protection to sensitive protected health information (PHI).

 Back to top